 What is Gastritis?

 Gastritis is an inflammation of the stomach lining, typically caused by factors like infection, excessive alcohol consumption, certain medications, or stress.
 It often leads to symptoms like abdominal pain, nausea, vomiting, and indigestion.
-Proper diagnosis and treatment can help manage gastritis and alleviate associated discomfort.
+Proper diagnosis and treatment from a gastroenterologist can help manage gastritis and alleviate discomfort.

 Symptoms of gastritis can vary, but if you experience any of the following for more than a week, it’s a good idea to consult a doctor: